 Medieval and Early-Modern Irish Language Manuscripts

-The Manuscripts and Archives Research Library holds a major collection of over 200 medieval and early modern manuscripts written in Irish.
+Manuscripts & Archives holds a major collection of over 200 medieval and early modern manuscripts written in Irish.
 The Book of Kells (MS 58, c.
 800) contains 12th-century notes in Irish recording land grants and the Book of Armagh (MS 52, c.807) contains glosses on the documents relating to St Patrick and "Tíreachan’s Annotations" on the life of St Patrick.
 The Liber Hymnorum (MS 1441, c.1000) contains devotional hymns in both Latin and Irish.

 The earliest manuscript entirely in Irish is the Book of Leinster (MS 1339, 12th century), properly Leabhar na Nuachongbhála.
 It is an anthology of Irish prose, verse and genealogy which takes its name from an ecclesiastical foundation in Co.
 Laois.
 It opens with a copy of the Lebor Gabála (the Book of Invasions), and also includes a version of An Táin Bó Cuailnge (the Driving of the Bull of Cooley).